rileytinianov/rileytinianov.github.io/_projects/Capstone Project/index.md

 ---
 layout: post
-title: Cause-and-Effect Vehicle
+title: Senior Capstone - Therapy Vehicle
-description:  I designed a Cause-and-Effect vehicle to be used by children with Cerebral Palsy in physical therapy settings.
+description:  My team designed a Cause-and-Effect vehicle to be used by children with Cerebral Palsy in physical therapy settings.
 I led the design and manufacturing for the chassis, drivetrain, and electronic hardware.
 This was my senior Capstone project and won the Mech E Top Technical Achievement award.
 skills:
 - Solidworks
 - Structural analysis